SAP/fundamental-styles/docs/pages/components/notification.md

 folder: components
 summary:
 ---
+> **UNDER REVIEW**.
+This component is under review.
+A new version will be implemented soon.
 {: .docs-intro}
 - **Sizes**: Notifications have 3 sizes: Large (width more than 640px), Medium (width from 320px to 640px) and Small (width up to 320px).
 The default size is Large (L).
 It takes 100% of the parent container but can't exceed 60rem.
 - **Types**: default, success, warning, error, and information.